m-schmailzl/docker-bg-sync/README.md

 of files that need to be read inside of a container.

 This is a fork of [cweagans/docker-bg-sync](https://github.com/cweagans/docker-bg-sync) from Cameron Eagans.
-I added additional architectures to make it compatible with many devices, e.g. Apple Silicon devices with Apple M1.
+I added the ARM64 architecture to make it compatible with additional devices, e.g. Apple Silicon devices with Apple M1.

 ## Usage